Is This the Life We Really Want?: Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 72, based on 16 reviews, indicating "generally favorable reviews".
-Rolling Stone said: "The music is quintessential post-Dark Side Of The Moon Floyd, but channeled by offspring: producer Nigel Godrich brings prog-rock grandeur, multi-instrumentalist Jonathan Wilson microdose psychedelia, Lucius alt-R&B backing vocals."
-Drowned in Sound said the album is "a long, sprawling epic that stretches out for its slightly-padded running time, but one so full of ideas and intricacies that it's an easy album to get sucked into."
+Rolling Stone said: "The music is quintessential post-Dark Side Of The Moon Floyd, but channeled by offspring ...
+Godrich brings prog-rock grandeur, multi-instrumentalist Jonathan Wilson microdose psychedelia, Lucius alt-R&B backing vocals."
+Drowned in Sound said the album is "a long, sprawling epic that stretches out for its slightly-padded running time, but one so full of ideas and intricacies that it's an easy album to get sucked into".

-Consequence of Sound said the album "is easily the most accessible of Waters' solo work—a distillation in many regards of the anti-fascist, anti-imperialist, anti-greed messages he's been broadcasting since Pink Floyd".
+Consequence of Sound said the album was "easily the most accessible of Waters' solo work—a distillation in many regards of the anti-fascist, anti-imperialist, anti-greed messages he's been broadcasting since Pink Floyd".
 Pitchfork said the "myriad sonic references to his work with Pink Floyd suggest that Waters is comfortable with his past.
 The more you accept how much his past reflects in his present, the more receptive you'll be to this album's charms."
+Is This the Life We Really Want? was nominated for the 2018 Grammy Award for Best Engineered Album, Non-Classical.